anikettuli/Weather-Joke-Widget/README.md

 - `weather.py` retrieves your current IP address and uses it to determine your location.
 It then fetches the weather forecast using the AccuWeather API for that location.

 ## License
-I will license this soon.
+I will NOT be licensing this
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.